ljrk0/GaussianElimination/README.md

 ## Building

 No special changes needed to build on Windows or Linux.
-The programm is completly C compatible. tested with:
+The programm is completely C compatible. tested with:
  -  Windows: MS Visual C Compiler, Cygwin, Pelles C Compiler
  -  Linux: Cross GCC